HLTech/mockiavelli/README.md

     -   `headers?: object`
     -   `body?: any`
 -   `options?` _(object)_ optional config object
-    -   `prority` _(number)_ when intercepted request matches multiple mock, mocketeer will use the one with highest priority
+    -   `prority` _(number)_ when intercepted request matches multiple mock, mockiavelli will use the one with highest priority
     -   `once` _(boolean)_ _(default: false)_ when set to true intercepted request will be matched only once

 ###### Returns